The primary reason that most of us “forget” something is that we never really learned that something in the first place…

-But assuming that we are studying the right things the right way, one reason we “forget” is that we try to do too much too fast in one study session.
+But, assuming that we are studying the right things the right way, one reason we “forget” is that we try to do too much too fast in one study session.
 Such forgetting takes place by a process called interference.
-The logic goes like this:

 - Similar mental activities use similar parts of your brain.